"Someone Should Have Taught Me This..."

 Recently, I read David Brooks's The Social Animal, an interesting survey of the best current research on psychology, sociology and culture.
 Though a best-seller, this book received some mixed critical reviews when it came out in 2011.
 Knowing Brooks to be a strong...

-David Brooks is a columnist for the New York Times, and (in my opinion) an acute social and political observer.
+A Student of Intuitive Thought David Brooks is a columnist for the New York Times, and (in my opinion) an acute social and political observer.
 He is not an academic, but is very well read in psychology and sociology.
-He wrote a book in 2011 called The Social Animal which deals in part with the role...
+He wrote a book in 2011 called The Social Animal...

 "I would never belong to any club that would have me for a member." --Groucho Marx A group of mediocre, boring people get together and decide that they want to form a club that features strong barriers to entry; very few other people can get in without a rigorous...